Updated June 30th, 2021

 Conducting The Exam

-It can be easier to conduct the examination as they’re tucking in for the evening as they tend to be less fussy.
-Before stepping into their living space, you should take note of the horse’s behavior.
+It can be easier to conduct the examination as they’re tucking in for the evening as they tend to be less fussy or when the farrier comes as you will be setting them a part (this may not work well for super stressed individuals).
+Before stepping into their The indoor or outdoor area where an animal resident lives, eats, and rests., you should take note of the horse’s behavior.
 Are they acting differently than they usually do?
-How are they getting along with fellow herdmates?
+How are they getting along with fellow herd-mates?
+How are they standing?
+Does something seem off?
 These clues can say a lot about a horse’s health.

 If necessary, you may have to have a second caregiver on hand to help manage the health examination or help restrain the horse with a halter.
 Once you have the horse calm and ready, conduct the following observations: